Ethical Dilemmas in the Specialist-Generalist Referral Relationship

 How can we avoid these ethical problems?

 (1) Learn how to provide rudimentary diagnosis and emergency treatment in your own office before considering an endodontic referral.
 A DMD or DDS degree means that you should have the skills to perform a pulpotomy or pulpectomy procedure in the case of the acutely ill patient with an obvious pulpitis.
 Not only does this generate revenue for your practice and provide positive public relations, it eases the emergency burden on the Endodontist.
 If you are not confident in your emergency management technique, ask your Endodontist.
 They will be more than happy to help you.
-Visit his office for an afternoon and observe how he handles endo emergencies.
-The tricks you pick up will easily pay for the lost production time.
+Visit his office for an afternoon and observe how he diagnoses a case efficiently (we are experts!!) and handles Endo emergencies.
+The tricks you pick up will easily pay for your “lost” out of office production time.

 (2) Once the patient is made comfortable, schedule an examination appointment.
 Examine why this problem has occurred and suggest steps to prevent recurrence.
 (Merely devitalizing a pulp does NOTHING to assist the patient who has rampant caries.)
 Provide a comprehensive treatment plan that places the treatment in context with the patient’s overall oral health needs.
 Explain restorative and hygiene requirements to the patient before referring them.
 Patients do not appreciate being told that they need will need the tooth restored with a crown AFTER they arrive at the Endodontist’s office.